$p$-adic framed braids II: Dense subsets and approximations of --adic elements

-It follows now from (ii) that the set $X$ is a set of topological generators, satisfying the listed relations, cf. also Theorem~3\cite{jula}.
+It follows now from (i) that the set $X$ is a set of topological generators, satisfying the listed relations.
 Moreover, by the standard presentation of the classical framed braid group ${\mathcal F}_n$ (recall (\ref{action})), the relations given in claim (iii) are the only ones satisfied in the set $X$.